Home >

 The Hopewell Culture got its name for the group of mounds found on land once owned by Captain Mordecai C. Hopewell in Ross County, just north of Chillicothe.
-Although these mounds were described in earlier surveys of the land, the mounds themselves were first excavation in 1891.
+Although these mounds were described in earlier land surveys, the mounds themselves were not excavated until the 1890s.
 Today this mound group is called the Hopewell Mound Group.

-From artifacts recovered from their characteristic earthworks, it is believed that the Hopewell's were hunters, but also farmers.
-Also from the intricately detail artifacts, it suggests that each community would have divided responsibilities, much like today's society according to their skills.
-Craftsmen built, hunters hunted, farmers farmed, and they had artisans that crafted jewelry.
-Many of the artifacts recovered from diverse sites, seemed to have been created by the same individuals.
+From artifacts recovered from their characteristic earthworks, it is believed that the Hopewell's were hunters and farmers.
+Also from the intricately detailed artifacts, it suggests that each community would have divided responsibilities, much like today's society, according to their special skill sets.
+Craftsmen built, hunters hunted, farmers farmed, and artisans crafted jewelry.
+Many of the artifacts recovered from diverse locations, seem to have been created by the same individuals.
 This further suggests that there was specialized responsibilities within their culture.
-They also had businessmen that went out on expeditions to bring trade for exotic materials used in their art.
-The image at left is a stylized hand carved in mica by the Hopewell.
+They also had businessmen that went on expeditions to bring trade for exotic materials used in their art.

 The Hopewell Culture was most likely the same people that composed the Adena Culture.
 Like any culture, over time, they refined their craftsmanship and their ideas.
 The Hopewell Culture displayed a more refined artistic style compared to the Adena Culture.
 They also expanded the idea of the burial mounds by building much larger complexes using earth walls.